Coca-Cola 600: History

 Until the Ferko lawsuit settlement took effect, the race was considered the third leg of the grand slam and was once part of the Winston Million.
 It is considered one of the top five annual NASCAR races.

 Beginning in 2017, NASCAR adopted the stage-racing format, dividing each of its top three division's races into three stages.
 Originally, the 600 was going to have stages 1 & 2 be 115 laps in length, with the third and final stage encompassing the remaining 170 laps.
 Just a few weeks before the race, the stage format for the race was changed with the addition of a fourth stage, and the race is divided into four uniform stages of 100 laps each.
 This makes it the only race on the schedule with four stages instead of three.
 If the weather interferes, NASCAR's rule that a race becomes official after the conclusion of the second stage still applies.
 It also makes the Coca-Cola 600 the highest scoring race in terms of points a driver can collect.
 Usually, if a driver sweeps all the stages and passes inspection they score 60 points (40 for winning, and 10 for the first two stages), but with 4 stages the maximum is 70 (which Kyle Busch accomplished in 2018 and Kyle Larson accomplished in 2021).

-As part of the race’s annual tribute to the United States military, "Amazing Grace" (performed by the Charlotte Fire Department Pipe Band) and "Taps" are played prior to the National Anthem in memory of members of the Armed Forces who lost their life in the line of duty.
+As part of the race’s annual tribute to the United States military, "Amazing Grace" (performed by the Charlotte Fire Department Pipe Band) and "Taps" are played prior to the National Anthem (usually sung by a member of the military) in memory of members of the Armed Forces who lost their life in the line of duty.

 Name changes

 From 1960 to 1984 the race was known as the World 600.
 In 1985, the race's name was changed to Coca-Cola World 600.
-In 1986 the name was shortened to the Coca-Cola 600, or Coke 600 which it was referred to at the time.
+In 1986 the name was shortened to the Coca-Cola 600, or Coke 600 for short.
 The name changed again in 2002 to the Coca-Cola Racing Family 600 referring to the Coca-Cola family of drivers who are sponsored by Coca-Cola.
 In 2003, the name returned to the Coca-Cola 600.